skrghosh/apt-dataset/README.md

 ## FIN6 Campaign Tactics and Techniques

-The FIN6 campaign involved a series of tactics and techniques.
-The table below lists each tactic, the corresponding techniques, and the abilities that were used in the simulation.

 | Tactics            | Techniques                                       | Abilities                                  |
 |--------------------|--------------------------------------------------|--------------------------------------------|
 | Collection         | T1560.001: Archive Collected Data: Archive via Utility |  Compress Files with 7zip (7z.exe) |